If you are planning on structuring a sales team, the good news is that your business is in a growth phase!

 Step 2.
 Don't make generic job descriptions.

 We already mentioned, but it's good to remember: be objective about what you need.
 If the search is for more senior salespeople, ask for the professional's client portfolio in the resume.
 If you need more technical salespeople, ask for their experience with sales tools.
 You can be even clearer.
-Example "this job requires cold calling, generating at least 10 leads per day."
+Example: "This job requires cold calling, generating at least 10 leads per day."

 (And of course, don't forget to highlight the benefits of the position).